Passive rewilding: Africa

-The ruins of Sabratha in Libya are undergoing severe coastal erosion, with the public baths, the olive-press building, and the ‘harbor’ showing the most damage as their structures have crumbled due to storms and unsettled seas, while rising sea levels further compromise the integrity of the site.
+The ruins of Sabratha in Libya are undergoing severe coastal erosion, with the public baths, the olive-press building, and the 'harbor' showing the most damage as their structures have crumbled due to storms and unsettled seas, while rising sea levels further compromise the integrity of the site.
 Wildflowers have overgrown the Timgad ruins in Algeria.
 Olive trees and wildflowers have reclaimed the Roman ruins of Dougga in Tunisia.

 After Kolmanskop and Elizabeth Bay in Namibia were abandoned by 1956, the homes in the villages became filled and eventually submerged in sand.
 The wreck of the Eduard Bohlen in Namibia has been largely engulfed by sand.
 Plaatjieskraal in South Africa, once farmland, has since been overtaken by sand dunes, with renosterveld flora now dominating the area.

 Oceania

-A garden folly at Gladesville Mental Hospital in Sydney, now overgrown with vines.

 Gladesville Mental Hospital (formerly the Tarban Creek Lunatic Asylum) on the Lower North Shore features vegetation that cloaks its decaying walls.
 The marooned wreck of SS Ayrfield in Parramatta River in Homebush has become a mangrove forest, and is therefore a protected marine vegetation critical for fish habitat.
 Paronella Park in Queensland is an involuntary park featuring a concrete castle now overrun by trees and weeds.
 The remains of SS Yongala off the coast of Queensland is now home to hundreds of various species, that include loggerhead turtles, marbled electric rays, bull sharks and moray eels.
+The Montebello Islands, the site of three British atmospheric nuclear weapons tests in 1952 and 1956, are now involuntary parks that underwent passive rewilding.

 In a village at Mangapurua Valley, New Zealand, historical farming and gardening efforts by soldiers and families indicates that most of the homes, culverts and farms in the Valley are now overrun with grass and marshes, with some fruit and rose trees surviving, indicating historical human presence.
+Land Information New Zealand (LINZ) permits the vacant residential red zone—now functioning as an involuntary park—in Christchurch, which suffered severe damage in the 2010 and 2011 Christchurch earthquakes, to be used temporarily (for up to five years) for activities such as community gardening, mountain biking, and beekeeping.